-- The Ugandan government has affirmed the importance of access to safe termination of pregnancy services and issued guidelines that specifically address who can obtain these services.
-The 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights provide for access to termination of pregnancy services in cases of: - "severe maternal illnesses threatening the health of a pregnant woman e.g. severe cardiac disease, renal disease, severe pre-eclampsia and eclampsia; - severe foetal abnormalities which are not compatible with extra-uterine life e.g. molar pregnancy, anencephaly; - · cancer cervix; - HIV-positive women requesting for termination; - Rape, incest and defilement."9 - 7.
-Government policies permit abortion in cases of sexual violence this has been policy for over a decade. - The Ministry of Health's 2001 National Training Curriculum for Health Workers on Adolescent Health and Development provides that, "in the case of rape, [service providers can] . . . offer referral for abortion if appropriate and possible."10 - The Ministry of Health's 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights and the 2007 Management of Sexual and Gender Based Violence Survivors (Trainees' Handbook) provide for access to termination of pregnancy in cases of sexual violence.11 - There is no law, policy, regulation or code of conduct/ethics in Uganda that requires a provider to consult with one or more doctors before performing a termination of pregnancy.
-This is also not a legal requirement under common law.12 - 9.
+- 6. The Ugandan Government has affirmed the importance of access to safe termination of pregnancy services and has issued guidelines specifying who can obtain these services.
+The 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights provide for access to abortion services in the following cases: - "severe maternal illnesses threatening the health of a pregnant woman e.g. severe cardiac disease, renal disease, severe pre-eclampsia and eclampsia; - severe foetal abnormalities which are not compatible with extra-uterine life e.g. molar pregnancy, anencephaly; - cancer cervix; - HIV-positive women requesting for termination; - Rape, incest and defilement."9 - 7.
+Government policies permit abortion in cases of sexual violence-this has been policy for over a decade. - The Ministry of Health's 2001 National Training Curriculum for Health Workers on Adolescent Health and Development provides that, "in the case of rape, [service providers can] . . . offer referral for abortion if appropriate and possible."
+10 - The Ministry of Health's 2006 National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights and 2007 Management of Sexual and Gender Based Violence Survivors provide for access to termination of pregnancy in cases of sexual violence.11 - 8.
+There is no law, policy, regulation, or code of conduct in Uganda requiring that a health care provider consult with one or more other providers before performing a termination of pregnancy.
+Nor is this a legal requirement under common law.12 - 9.
 Under the National Policy Guidelines and Service Standards for Sexual and Reproductive Health and Rights, mid-level providers can offer termination of pregnancy and post-abortion care services.13 - 10.
-There is no law, policy, or regulation in Uganda requiring that a woman obtain her husband's consent before obtaining any reproductive health services, including a termination of pregnancy.
+There is no law, policy, or regulation in Uganda requiring that a woman obtain her husband's consent before receiving reproductive health services, including a termination of pregnancy.
 The absence of a spousal consent requirement is reflected in the 2006 National Policy Guidelines and Service Standards.